Iranian women and Persian music: History and background

-The titular reference to “Persian” music might suggest the exclusion of Iranian pop, rock and hip-hop music from the article, but several of the musicians included in the lists below have either begun as classical Persian musicians and later switched or expanded to other non-classical genres.
-In addition, there are Iranian musicians who have trained in Western European music and in some cases incorporate Persian traditional music into their associated musical genre.
-The category of Persian symphonic music might also be identified as Iranian musicians who specialize in Western European music.

-Given the effect of political upheaval and religious restrictions on Iranian women musicians throughout the country’s history, a brief outline of Iranian history follows below.

-Before the Qajar Period (1785-1925) Iranian musicians were known as motrebs, but this term began to refer to musicians who performed in a variety of styles predominantly for “joyful” occasions, such as weddings and other festivities.
+Before the Qajar Period (1785–1925) Iranian musicians were known as motrebs, but this term began to refer to musicians who performed in a variety of styles predominantly for "joyful" occasions, such as weddings and other festivities.
 Throughout this period various performing groups with criteria regarding participation of male and female musicians and appropriate performance spaces were established.
 These included mogalleds (mimics/actors) who often performed independent of any musical context and did not include women; and luti (dancers, musicians, jugglers, all-around entertainers), also without the involvement of women.
 Within the royal residences, where there were separate living quarters for males and females, performing groups of instrumentalists, singers, and dancers known as bazingars lived among the royalty.
 Under the rule of Naser al-Din Shah (r.
-1848-1896) Iran experienced an increased interest in art or classical music and the introduction of Western music influences.
+1848–1896) Iran experienced an increased interest in art or classical music and the introduction of Western musical influences.

 The Constitutional Era (1905–11) is considered a time of greater feminist activism.
-During the Pahlavi era (1925-1979) under Riza Shah Pahlavi and his son Muhammad Riza-Pahlavi efforts were made to modernize Iran, (corresponding with the discovery of oil) especially through introduction of Western influences.
+During the Pahlavi era (1925–1979) under Riza Shah Pahlavi and his son Muhammad Riza-Pahlavi efforts were made to modernize Iran, (corresponding with the discovery of oil) especially through introduction of Western influences.
 Western and western-inspired popular music was encouraged, including more activity by women performers.
 In 1936 the Shah forced women to stop wearing the veil. and Iranian women were allowed greater involvement in society, along with improvements in education and the workplace.
 Eventually female motrebs became more important and plentiful than male motrebs, ultimately replacing them altogether.